Protostega: Classification

-The classification of Protostega was complicated at best.
-The specimen that Cope discovered in Kansas was hard to evaluate with the preservation condition.
-The fossil shared many characteristics with the genus Dermochelys and the family Cheloniidae.
-Cope wrote about the characteristics that distinctly separated this particular species from the two controversial groups.
-The differences he described were that the fossil had a reduced or lacking amount of dermal ossification on the back, the articulation of the pterygoid and quadrates, the presence of a presplenial bone in the jaw, a lack of an articular process on the back side of the nuchal, simple formation of the radial process on the humerus, and a peculiar bent formation of the xiphiplastra.
+The type specimen described by Cope from Kansas was poorly preserved, making classification difficult.
+Cope noted similarities with the genus Dermochelys and the family Cheloniidae, but noted differences from those groups; namely, a reduced or lacking amount of dermal ossification on the back, the articulation of the pterygoid and quadrates, the presence of a presplenial bone in the jaw, a lack of an articular process on the back side of the nuchal, simple formation of the radial process on the humerus, and a peculiar bent formation of the xiphiplastra.
 He concluded that Protostega gigas was an intermediate form between Dermochelys and Cheloniidae.

+As of 2021, the genus is classified in the clade Protostegidae, along with other Late Cretaceous sea turtles.
+The clade is thought to be closely related to or nested within the modern chelonioidea, and may be related to the Early Cretaceous sea turtle clade Thalassochelydia.

 Paleobiology

+Fossils of Protostega have been found in the central part of North America, in a region that was once the Western Interior Seaway.
+This epicontinental seaway covered the central part of North America during the Late Cretaceous and connected to the Boreal and Tethyan oceans.

-Examining the bone tissue microstructure (osteohistology) of Protostega revealed growth patterns similar to modern leatherback sea turtles with rapid growth to large body size.
-Leatherbacks lack a typical reptile metabolism, instead having high resting metabolic rates and the ability to hold a body temperature higher than their surroundings.
-If Protostega had similar bone growth patterns to leatherbacks, it is hypothesized that they both had a similar metabolism.
-This rapid growth to adult body size in sea turtles would also indicate rapid growth to reproductive maturity, which would have been a great advantage in their survival.
+Examining the bone tissue microstructure (osteohistology) of Protostega has revealed growth patterns similar to modern leatherback sea turtles with rapid growth to large body size.
+Leatherbacks are not strictly ectotherms like other modern non-avian reptiles, instead having high resting metabolic rates and the ability to hold a body temperature higher than their surroundings.
+As Protostega had similar bone growth patterns to leatherbacks, it is hypothesized that the genus had a similarly high metabolic rate.
+This rapid attainment of adult body size may also indicate a rapid attainment of reproductive maturity, which would have been a great advantage in their survival.
 However, comparing Protostega to its more basal relative Desmatochelys shows that not all protostegids had the same growth patterns.
 This indicates that rapid growth to large size evolved late within the lineage, perhaps in response to the evolution of large mosasaurs like Tylosaurus.
-Given uncertainties in the phylogenetic placement of protostegids relative to living sea turtles, it is unclear if the evolution of rapid growth rates and possible elevated metabolism were convergent with modern leatherbacks or if the two were more closely related.
+Given uncertainties in the phylogenetic placement of protostegids relative to living sea turtles, it is unclear if the evolution of rapid growth rates and possible elevated metabolism in Protostega and modern leatherbacks evolved convergently or if it instead reflects a shared ancestral condition.